jolankell/PPMimageEditor/README.md

-Bit of a mess, was first time using GitHub
+Commits are a bit of a mess, was first time using GitHub